T +852 2822 8770

-Xiaoyan Sun is an associate in the Firm's Banking Group and joined the London office of White & Case in February 2009.
+Xiaoyan Sun is an associate in our Asia Banking, Capital Markets & Restructuring practice, based in Hong Kong.
 Her experience includes advising banks in relation to acquisition finance transactions and general bank lending.

-Xiaoyan was seconded to the Hong Kong office for six months as part of her training prior to qualification.
+Xiaoyan was based in White & Case's London office before her relocation to Hong Kong.
 Xiaoyan has also spent some time in the Beijing office.

 Acting for Cabot Credit Management Limited, the largest manager and acquirer of defaulted consumer debt in the UK, in the £105 million bridge financing for its acquisition of Marlin Financial Group Limited, which was provided by a syndicate of banks led by J.P.
 Morgan, and the subsequent consent solicitation in relation to the outstanding high yield notes held by Marlin.